 - Look for an ENERGY STAR® water heater when it’s time to replace your current equipment.

-(Also known as tankless or instantaneous water heaters.)
+(Also known as on-demand or instantaneous water heaters.)

-An on-demand water heater with an Energy Factor (EF) of 0.83 can save about 25% on natural gas costs for water heating compared to a tank-style heater with an EF of 0.62.
-For the average Wisconsin home, savings are about $40 to $70 per year.
+A tankless water heater with an Energy Factor (EF) of 0.83 can save about 25% on natural gas costs for water heating compared to a tank-style heater with an EF of 0.62.
+For the average Wisconsin home, savings are about $30 to $60 per year.

 Potential advantages of on-demand heaters: